syncfusion-content/uwp-docs/uwp/Calendar/Date-Selection.md

 {% endtabs %}

-Multiple dates can be selected by
+Multiple dates can be selected by:

 * Setting SelectedDates programmatically

 ![SfCalendar-img5](SfCalendar-images/SfCalendar-img5.jpeg)

-* Clicking on start date and moving the pointer over end date by touch
+* Clicking on the start date and moving the pointer over the end date by touch

 ![SfCalendar-img6](SfCalendar-images/SfCalendar-img6.jpeg)

 ## DateRange

-`DateRange` represents a range of DateTime between a StartDate and EndDate.
+`DateRange` represents a range of DateTime between a StartDate and an EndDate.
 DateRange can also be a single date.

 ### Creating DateRange with Single DateTime

-Create an instance of DateRange with StartDate.
-So that it return a collection of DateTime with the StartDate.
+Create an instance of DateRange with StartDate so that it returns a collection of DateTime with the StartDate.

 {% tabs %}